7/7/22

 surface of the tooth, the protective layer,

-and chances are you have heard of it prior
+have heard of it prior

 to reading this.
 Dentin, however, may sound